-Researchers at PENN state have just discovered a novel new method of creating improved PDMS constructs.
+Researchers at PENN State have just discovered a new method of creating improved PDMS constructs.
 The new approach involves the amalgamation of PDMS elastomers Sylgard 184 and SE 1700 to greatly enhance the strength and cell adhesion of the material.
 It also allowed the researchers to print more complex geometries which would have previously required molding, casting, and spin coating.

 PDMS, aka silicone rubber, has several applications.
 It is widely prevalent in medical devices such as point of care devices and biological machines.
 It is also effective for the production of tissue/organ-on-a-chip devices.
 Previously, creating simple structures required far more complex forms of manufacturing.
 The newer method is quite similar to FFF/ FDM but requires material preparation before entry into the nozzle.

 Optimising PDMS Fabrication